SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 !!! note
      Prerequisites: Logs have to be collected in Splunk

-1. Setup a lookup table - A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>` When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table.
+1. Setup a lookup table
+ A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>` When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table

-2. Sightings will be displayed on this section of the Sekoia integration
+5. Sightings will be displayed on this section of the Sekoia integration
 ![Sekoia.io App for Splunk](/assets/intelligence_center/splunk.png)

 Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information

 ## 5. Troubleshoot
-[WORK IN PROGRESS]

 **1. False positive**
  Compare Sekoia IOCs valid date in Sekoia Intelligence

 **2. Splunk issues**
  Search in the Internal logs for errors
  Please consult [Splunk documentation on this subject](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself)  for more information

 ## 6. Other resources